 For those not yet ready to enter the world of ocean cruising, mini cruises offer a small foray into cruising with all the epic proportions of traditional cruise facilities, without having to commit to the time or cost.
-As a result, mini cruises are typically between two to six nights' long and offer a more relaxed atmosphere than their longer counterparts; expect the warm welcomes and sumptuous dining of a traditional cruise, but bars are often open for longer and there's more of a fun-filled, informal feel.
+As a result, they typically are between two to six nights' long and offer a more relaxed atmosphere than their longer counterparts; expect the warm welcomes from the cruise lines and sumptuous dining, but bars are often open for longer and there's more of a fun-filled, informal feel.

 How long you opt for and which port you travel from affords a range of short-shop destinations in the UK or Europe, whether it be setting sail to Newcastle or further afield to Amsterdam, Ghent and Bilbao.
 Typical mini cruise packages include accommodation in your choice of cabin, full board arrangements, first-class on-board entertainment and calls at ports, with the same high levels of comfort and high class vessels that are standard to ocean cruising.
 Think open-air jacuzzis, plenty of deck space, pools, beauty salons and comfortable cabins with private facilities.

 The MS Marco Polo and MV Discovery are popular vessels for mini cruises and include the following facilities:

 MS Marco Polo